PrashantRanjan09/Elmo-Tutorial/README.md

 **Incremental Learning** <br>
 while doing Incremental training make sure to put your embedding layer name in line 758:

-    exclude = ['the embedding layer name yo want to remove']
+    exclude = ['the embedding layer name you want to remove']

 Visualization of the word vectors using Elmo: